 The Environmental and Planning Law Journal provides a forum for discussing these and other issues in light of the impact of regulation, policy, development of economic instruments, administration and reform.

 Dr Gerry Bates is an independent consultant in environmental law and policy who undertakes specialist courses at The University of Sydney and UNSW Australia.
 He has been honoured by the Law Council of Australia and National Environmental Law Association for his contributions to environmental law.

-Dr Nicholas Brunton – Henry Davis York, Sydney
+Dr Nicholas Brunton – Norton Rose Fulbright, Sydney

 Ms Jess Feehely – EDO Tasmania